Argos Multilingual Continues Growth in Life Sciences

 Manufacturers of medical devices for the EU market will soon have more requirements to comply with as part of the European Medical Device Regulation (MDR) for general medical devices and the In-Vitro Diagnostics Regulation (IVDR) for in-vitro diagnostic medical devices.
 They’re lengthy, complicated, challenging to translate, and must be 100% complied with in order to place a medical device on the EU market.
-On top of that, they’ll take effect in short order – the MDR goes into effect on May 26, 2020, with the IVDR following on May 16, 2022.
+On top of that, they’ll take effect in short order – the MDR goes into effect on May 26, 2020 (The European Commission postponed the MDR Deadline for one year, to 26 May 2021, to give medical device companies a chance to focus on the current COVID-19 pandemic), with the IVDR following on May 16, 2022.
 With that in mind, it’s important to consider the implications of language and the vital role that translation will play.

 If you’re a medical device manufacturer, importer, or distributor, only close partnership with your translation and localization suppliers can guarantee compliance.
 Technical documentation, applications for clinical investigation, and analysis of serious incidents will all need translations, and new unique device identification (UDI) and symbol requirements will impact the design and layout of labels, making it essential that new designs take localized text expansion into account.
 Your localization partner should fully understand the implications of all new requirements and be able to quickly implement the changes your company finds relevant.
 Supply chain transparency and risk management requirements mean high demand for language service providers who can demonstrate robust quality methodologies that are confirmed by certifications such as ISO 13485:2016.